Disclosure: This blog contains affiliate links which I may earn a small commission from if you purchase through them, at no extra cost to you.

-Whats your toddlers favourite toy at the moment?
+What is your toddlers favourite toy at the moment?
 Dinosaurs, bugs, cars or zoo animals?
-Either way this Fine Motor Jelly Rescue is so versatile, you can combine it with so many of your child’s interests to create an engaging sensory experience!
+Either way, this Fine Motor Jelly Rescue is so versatile, you can combine it with so many of your child’s interests to create an engaging sensory experience!

 Fine Motor Jelly Rescue

-Now, in these uncertain times (thank you Coronavirus), I am a little hesitant using food for play.
-For any of you that have been following our play over the years, you would know how much we love including food based sensory experiences into our play.
-Food play offers a taste safe, multi sensory element to any activity.
+Now, in these uncertain times (thank you Coronavirus), I am a little hesitant to use food for play.
+For any of you that have been following our play over the years, you would know how much we love including food-based sensory experiences into our play.
+Food play offers a taste safe, multi-sensory element to any activity.
 This being said, during times when our basic supplies are so limited, the supermarket shelves are bare and staple items have purchase restrictions on them, I was keen to improvise with what we had at home, creating minimal waste and maximum wow factor.

 We are calling it jelly, however, this jiggly substance is, in fact, a potion of gelatine and water.
 Somehow I ended up with a few canisters of powdered gelatine.
 Rather than wasting valuable jelly, we used this setting agent to replicate the real deal.
 Just quietly, I am also celebrating this as a sugar-free activity that if consumed a little, contains some of that amazing gelatine for gut health!